 See how we’re making a difference for People, Pets, and the Planet and how you can get involved!

 In addition to promoting adoption, Adopt-a-Shelter-Cat Month seeks to spread the word about unique issues faced by our feline friends.
-For instance, researchers have found cats receive less veterinary care, feature in fewer scientific studies, are more likely to be feral, and run a greater risk of euthanasia than their canine counterparts.
-This injustice persists even as Americans own more cats than dogs, leading cats to be known as “America’s Favorite Pet.”
+For instance, researchers have found cats receive less veterinary care, feature in fewer scientific studies, are more likely to be feral and run a greater risk of euthanasia than their canine counterparts.

-“There are literally millions of reasons to rescue a cat in need during our Adopt-a-Cat Month and at every other time of year,” Ganzert continued.
-“You can find every one of them at your local shelter or rescue and, with time, each will give you a million reasons to be glad you did.”
-Adopt, don’t shop!
+“There are literally millions of reasons to rescue a cat in need during our Adopt-a-Cat Month and at every other time of year,” Ganzert told CBS Albany News.
+“You can find every one of them at your local shelter or rescue and, with time, each will give you a million reasons to be glad you did,” she said.

 Help Rescue Animals